Overview of TARGET Services

 Eurosystem Single Market Infrastructure Gateway (ESMIG)

 The common ESMIG interface is the single access point to the Eurosystem’s market infrastructures.
 It is one of the core elements of the common components of TARGET Services: ESMIG has already been available for TIPS since November 2018.
 T2S will follow in June 2022 and T2 in November 2022.
-ECMS is expected to be connected from June 2023.
+ECMS will be connected from November 2023.
 Each participant - i.e. all banks, investment firms and ancillary systems as well – must establish a connection via ESMIG if they wish to communicate directly with the TARGET Services.
 The two network service providers SIA-Colt and SWIFT, licensed by the Eurosystem, are available for this purpose and have been awarded the ESMIG concession as part of a Europe-wide tender procedure.

 The network-agnostic access to TARGET Services requires a switch from Y shape to V shape.
 This means that, in future, two payment messages will be generated per transaction.
 In the first step, the TARGET platform receives the original payment message from the sending participant.
 In the second step, T2 generates a new message which is transmitted to the payment recipient (V-shape).
 By contrast, in the current Y copy model used in TARGET2, the receiving participant is technically addressed directly by the sending participant.
 TARGET2 only receives a copy of the message.